bbauska/Coursera-Bootstrap/readme.md

 Let me also add a mr-auto to the a class navarbar-brand there so that I automatically introduce a sufficient right margin to this navbar- brand.

-Now, let\'s go and take a look at this in our browser.
+Now, let&apos;s go and take a look at this in our browser.
 Going to the browser, you can now see how my navbar is collapsed on small and extra small screen sizes.
 And notice this button on the left side.